nvaccess/nvda/user_docs/en/userGuide.md

 Press `spaceBar` to select `capsLock` as an alternate modifier key.
 Note that the keyboard layout is set separately from the NVDA modifier key.
 The NVDA key and keyboard layout can be changed later from the Keyboard Settings.
-1. Use `tab` and `spaceBar` to adjust the other settings on this screen.
+1. Use `tab` and `spaceBar` to adjust the other options on this screen.
 These set whether NVDA starts automatically.
 1. Press `enter` to close the dialog box with NVDA now running.